Synchronization in Networks of Heterogeneous Kuramoto-Sakaguchi Oscillators with Higher-order Interactions: Low-Dimensional Model and Analytical Results

-\textbf{Kramer's escape rate:} Kramer's escape rate describes the noise-induced transition probability between coexisting stable states in a bistable potential.
-In a system with two stable fixed points separated by an unstable barrier, small noise perturbs the dynamics within each basin of attraction, while sufficiently strong fluctuations allow the state variable to cross the potential barrier and switch to the other stable state.
-Kramer's theory quantifies the mean escape time from the bottom of the well (stable point) to the top of the well (unstable point) as $\Gamma\propto e^{(-\Delta V(k_1, k_2)/D)}$ (please refer to the supplementary Sec.
-3 for the complete derivation), where $\Delta V$ is the height of the potential barrier and $D$ is the noise intensity.
-When $D$ increases at fixed $\beta$, the escape rate of the system from one stable state to another state decreases.
-This implies that the system takes a shorter time to switch from the stable to the unstable state, leading to a reduction in the hysteresis width (Fig.~\ref{fig: Fig. 3}a, Fig.~\ref{fig: Fig. 3}b, Fig.~\ref{fig: Fig. 3}c).
-However, the barrier potential height, $\Delta V$, depends positively on the strength of the higher-order interactions $k_2$ (please refer to Sec.
-3 of the supplementary material for the complete derivation), so when $k_2$ is large, the system resists the stochastic forcing, spending more time in the metastable state, and exhibits a broader hysteresis width (Fig.~\ref{fig: Fig. 4}a, Fig.~\ref{fig: Fig. 4}b, Fig.~\ref{fig: Fig. 4}c, for $k_2=20$).
-For a fixed noise strength, $D$, increasing the phase lag from $\beta=\pi/6$ to $\beta=\pi/3$ (Fig.~\ref{fig: Fig. 4}c, Fig.~\ref{fig: Fig. 4}f, Fig.~\ref{fig: Fig. 4}i) reduces the effective coupling ($\cos\beta$ factor in Eq.~\ref{Eq.
-12}), which in turn decreases the order-parameter amplitudes $r_1$, $r_2$, and as a result the barrier height $\Delta V$, according to Kramer's escape rate formula, a smaller barrier yields a larger escape rate and a shorter metastable life, and this is consistent with our numerical results.
+\textbf{Kramers' escape rate:}Kramers' escape-rate theory ~\cite{RevModPhys.62.251} describes noise-induced transitions between coexisting stable states in a bistable potential.
+In such a system, two stable fixed points are separated by an unstable barrier.
+Weak noise perturbs the dynamics within each basin of attraction, whereas sufficiently strong fluctuations enable the system to overcome the potential barrier and transition to the other stable state.
+The mean escape rate is given by $\Gamma \propto \exp\!\left(-\frac{\Delta V(k_1,k_2)}{D}\right)$ where $\Delta V$ is the potential barrier height and $D$ is the noise intensity (see Supplementary Sec.~3 for the complete derivation).
+As the noise strength $D$ increases, the escape rate $\Gamma$ increases exponentially, reducing the mean residence time in each stable state and promoting more frequent transitions between the coexisting stable states ~\cite{RevModPhys.62.251}.
+In contrast, decreasing $D$ suppresses these transitions and stabilizes the bistable regime.
+On the other hand, the potential barrier height $\Delta V$ increases with the higher-order interaction strength $k_2$ (see Supplementary Sec.~3).
+Consequently, larger values of $k_2$ make noise-induced escape less likely, increasing the mean residence time in each stable state and thereby broadening the hysteresis region.
+This behavior is evident from the comparison of Fig.~\ref{fig: Fig. 3} (for $k_2=10$) and Fig.~\ref{fig: Fig. 4} (for $k_2=20$), where all other parameters and the network size are kept fixed.
+Similarly, fig. ~\ref{fig: Fig. 7} shows that, for fixed $k_2$ and $D$, the hysteresis width decreases with increasing phase lag $\beta$.
+As $\beta$ increases from $\pi/6$ to $\pi/3$, the steady-state order parameter decreases (Eq.~\ref{Eq.
+16}), leading to a reduction in the potential barrier height $\Delta V$ (see Supplementary Sec.~3).
+According to Kramers' escape-rate theory, a lower potential barrier results in a larger escape rate and a shorter mean residence time in the bistable state.
+Consequently, the system escapes more readily from the bistable branch, leading to a narrower hysteresis region.
+This behavior is consistent with the numerical results shown in Figs.~\ref{fig: Fig. 3}, \ref{fig: Fig. 4} and \ref{fig: Fig. 6}.